anseki/overflow-android/README.md

 OverflowAndroid.enable = true;
 ```

-### `OverflowAndroid.fps`
-This is frame rate of inertia scroll animation for fast scroll operations.
-This is a number of frames per second. `60` as default.

 ### `OverflowAndroid.friction`
 This is strength of slowdown of inertia scroll animation for fast scroll operations.
 This is a number of pixels per milli second. `0.001` as default.

+### `OverflowAndroid.transition`
+As default, the inertia scroll animation for fast scroll operations uses CSS Animations in modern browsers.
+If `false` is specified to this option, that animation uses legacy animation.
+NOTE: This must be done before making an instance.

+### `OverflowAndroid.fps`
+When inertia scroll animation for fast scroll operations uses legacy animation (see `OverflowAndroid.transition`), this is frame rate of that animation.
+This is a number of frames per second. `60` as default.

 ## See Also

 [jQuery.overflowAndroid](https://github.com/anseki/jquery-overflow-android) is jQuery plugin that is wrapper of OverflowAndroid.

 ## History
+ * 2014-09-06			v0.3.0			Support CSS animation.
  * 2014-09-05			v0.2.2			Adjust fast scroll sensor.
  * 2014-09-05			v0.2.1			Change calculation of velocity.
  * 2014-09-05			v0.2.0			Support CSS `transform`.